 - Have visual acuity of 20/30 corrected in each eye, 20/100 uncorrected, and undergo vision testing for binocular vision

 - Have no domestic violence misdemeanors or misdemeanor in which the penalty prohibits the ownership or possession of a firearm

 For additional information about becoming a law enforcement officer in a big city, see 10 Steps to Becoming a Police Officer on our home page.
-If candidates meet the above qualifications, they canfind more recruitment information at SFPD general information and qualifications.
+Interested applicants can find more recruitment information on the SFPD website.